catpotato42/catpotato42.github.io/docs/_portfolio/N-Body-Sim.md

 thumbnail: /assets/img/NBody-thumbnail.png
 ---

-Around mid October to early November, I worked on a project with one other person that takes in various initial states of the N-Body problem and uses an initial value problem solver created from scratch as well as the win32 API library to return a visual simulation.
+From October to November 2025, I worked on a project with one other person that takes in various initial states of the N-Body problem and uses an initial value problem solver created from scratch as well as the win32 API library to return a visual simulation.

 I created the UI and visual aspect and tweaked the algorithm throughout to do things like take in a relative speed.